Capillary/ecom-api-document/source/includes/_product.md

-catalogcode | string | Fetch products of a specific catalog code category | string | Search by category brand | string | Search product ids by brand productTag | string | Search product ids by associated product tags pageNumber | int | Page number from which you want to fetch products on storefront pageSize | int | Number of results to be shown per page
+catalogcode | string | Fetch products of a specific catalog code category | string | Search by category brand | string | Search product ids by brand productTag | string | Search product ids by an associated product tag pageNumber | int | Page number from which you want to fetch products on storefront pageSize | int | Number of results to be shown per page